AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/app-builder/jwt-auth.md

 ---
-title: Generate access token in App Builder action
+title: Generate JWT access token in App Builder action
-description: Learn how to generate an access token using JWT credentials for use in an App Builder action.
+description: Learn how to generate an access token by using JWT credentials for use in an App Builder action.
 feature: Developer Tools
 version: Cloud Service
 topic: Development